skybert/skybert-net/src/linux/debian/debian-on-thinkpad-x1-5th-gen.md

 category: linux
 tags: debian, linux

-Debian stable (code name "stretch") installed without any problem.
+Debian stable (code name "stretch") installed without any problems, but a few tweaks were in order.

 ## Wireless
 Since non free firmware isn't included in Debian, I had to manually